VimDrones/Vimdrones-Docs/docs/setup.md

 * Battery must be fully charged and discharged routinely every three month.
 After battery is fully discharged, recharge the battery to 50% capacity

+## Battery Charger

+* 2S Li-ion HV Battery Charger, 8.7V/1.5A*10Channel
+* Input: AC100~240V 50/60Hz 3A(Max)
+* Output: DC8.7V/1.5A*10Channel

+**Instruction**

+* Connecting battery with charger, making sure the positive of battery connecting with the positive of charger, the negative of battery connecting with the negative of charger.
+* Plug charger in DC power outlet, LED turns to RED, the charging is starting.
+* The charging finish once LED turns to GREEN.
+After charging, make sure unplug charger from DC power outlet.
+* Disconnecting battery with charger.
+    * Note: battery may become hot after charging.

+**Usage Warning**

+* Don't short circuit charger
+* Use the charger to charge correct battery
+* Don't cover charger and battery during charging
+* Don't charge battery unattended